October 19, 2025 (1mo ago) — last updated October 28, 2025 (1mo ago)

 How to implement account-based personalization

-• Identify and tier target accounts: work with sales to define your Ideal Customer Profile and pick 10–20 accounts to start.
+• Work with sales to define your Ideal Customer Profile and pick a small list of target accounts.

-• Leverage IP identification tools: use ABM platforms to recognize visitors from target companies.
+• Use IP identification tools to recognize visitors from target companies.

 6. Referral Source Personalization

-Referral source personalization customizes the landing experience based on where a visitor came from — an ad, an email, or a partner site.
-Matching the landing content to the referring message creates a seamless journey and reduces bounce.
+Personalize landing pages based on where visitors came from — ads, email, or partner sites.
+Matching landing content to the referring message creates a seamless experience and reduces bounce.

-Unbounce dynamically changes headlines to match keywords and referral messages, improving ad performance.
+Unbounce uses dynamic headlines to match ad copy and improve ad performance.

 Key performance indicators for referral source personalization